smirarab/sepp/README.UPP.md

 1. Configure: run `sudo python setup.py upp`.

 The last step creates a ~/.sepp/upp.config config file.
-Since this is specific to a user, each user that runs sepp needs to execute the last step.
+Since this is specific to a user, each user that runs UPP needs to execute the last step.

 Common Problems:
 -------------------